natisawesome/ANTH410R/NatsWeeklyBlog.md

 Sidenote: I have not looked into this it is just something I think about.
 I feel like the terms "disabled" and "differently abled" serve as a way for people who are fully abled to distance themselves from those who have disabilities.
 However, I believe this should not be the case.
 According to one of the readings, 1 in 6 Americans has some form of disability.
 That includes our friends, mothers, cousins, sisters, brothers, fathers, aunts, uncles, and grandparents.
 Disability should not be something that others are distanced from; after all, how can you distance yourself from your friends and family?
 I wish there were a different term to describe this experience because I do not see myself as disabled.
 I simply require different accommodations to level the playing field.
 For instance, when I get a migraine and I am unable to get out of bed or even look at light for a week, it is not due to lack of effort or motivation.
 I physically cannot do it.
 When I receive an extension on a paper or an assignment, it's not about giving me extra time; it’s about allowing me the same amount of time my classmates had to complete the work.
 This is a part of who I am and my life.
 It will not hold me back as long as I have the accessibility and accommodations that create an equal environment.
 I am grateful to my university for their support; they are truly the best.

+Meaning of accessability is equality and equal environments for all.

 # Week 4